isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 <h4><strong>Bridging gaps and building trust</strong></h4>
 <p>For young cancer patients who have exhausted traditional methods of treatment,
 they may be considered for CAR-T treatment through the trials.
 Before enrolling them, informed consent is required.
-Germaine steps in to speak with the families of these patients, which ranges from newborns to teenagers.
+Germaine steps in to speak with patients and their families.
+These patients ranges from newborns to teenagers.
 She maintains empathy and compassion by putting herself in their shoes, and carefully explains the details of the clinical research study to them.</p>
 <p>Germaine is a reassuring presence and valuable member of the healthcare